How to work with tenant improvement

 If you are a new commercial tenant, you may be unfamiliar with the tenant improvement allowance.
 However, this allowance is a standard and very important part of a commercial lease or agreement, and you need to be familiar with the allowance and what it can do for you as a tenant.

-But because a tenant improvement allowance requires establishing a fixed sum of money to cover all of the expenses that the landlord is willing to pay for, it is important that you go into negotiations of the tenant improvement allowance with a good sense of what kinds of improvements or alterations you will want to make.
+But because a tenant improvement allowance requires establishing a fixed sum of money to cover all of the expenses that the landlord is willing to pay for, you must go into negotiations of the tenant improvement allowance with a good sense of what kinds of improvements or alterations you will want to make.
 This will ensure that you negotiate enough funds to cover any changes you wish to make to the commercial property.

-Knowing in advance how much allowance you will want for your improvements will give you greater bargaining power when you sit down with your landlord, so be sure to consider the following things when making an estimate of your desired tenant improvement allowance:
+Knowing in advance how much allowance you will want for your improvements will give you greater bargaining power when you sit down with your landlord, so be sure to consider the following things when estimating your desired tenant improvement allowance:

-- Whether you expect having more clients or customers than the space can handle
+- Whether you expect to have more clients or customers than space can handle

 - Whether the rooms and hallways are laid out in a way that suits your business needs

 - Whether you are happy with the style and color of the walls and carpeting

 - Whether the plumbing and electricity will need updates during your tenancy